jagilber-org/mcp-index-server/README.md

 - Ensure the `dist/server/index.js` file exists (run `npm run build` first).
 - Use forward slashes or double-escaped backslashes in JSON.
 - Remove any old workspace-level `.vscode/mcp.json` to prevent duplication.
+- The first argument after `command` is executed by Node; with `cwd` set you can use a relative path (`dist/server/index.js`).
+Using an absolute path AND a `cwd` is redundant, not harmful.
+- If you prefer absolute paths you may omit `cwd`.

 ### (Alternative) Workspace Configuration (Deprecated)